VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > possible business failures and determine the way that you handle
 > them.

-## The Countdown Timer and the Read-model
+## The countdown timer and the read-model

 The countdown timer that displays how much time remains to complete the order to the Registrant is part of the business data in the system, and